spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/mime-type-settings/managing-mime-type-settings.md

 If you create the MIME types as follows:
 ![Tips](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/File+Manager/Managing+MIME+Type+Settings/tips-one.png)

-Then you will be able to download only the following file types:
+Then you can download only the following file types:
 * text/csv
 * application/pdf

-The following will be displayed on the **File Tree** page once you select to upload a not allowed file type:
+The following is displayed on the **File Tree** page after you select to upload a not allowed file type:
 ![File tree](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/File+Manager/Managing+MIME+Type+Settings/file-tree.png)